 Within the family of corporations, the Internal Revenue Service (IRS) grants tax free status to S-Corporations.
 It is strictly an IRS term.
 In the IRS code, there are several subchapters pertaining to corporations; Subchapter S identifies and regulates S-Corporations.
 In essence, S-Corporations are a pass through entity meaning that all income, losses, credits and special deductions are pass-through to the stockholders of the company.

-So how do you become an S-Corporation?
+How do you turn your business into an S-Corporation?
 How does the IRS deal with this type of entity?
 And finally what are the advantages and disadvantages of being an S-Corporation?
 The following sections describe in detail and explain the answers to these questions.

 All the states in the Union determine how an individual or a group of individuals incorporate their business.
 The IRS grants permission to the company to exist as an S-Corporation.
 The first step in this process is that the business must be incorporated under the state guidelines or regulations governing this business entity.
 Once incorporation is granted, the shareholders seek permission from the Internal Revenue Service for S-Corporation status under Code Section 1362.